FabioGuardado/movies-app/README.md

-# Final Project - v0.5.0
+# MoviesApp - v0.5.0

 This repo contains the release 0.5.0 of the MoviesApp project.

-## Installation and usage

-Clone or download the repo and run with NPM terminal using the command:
-`npm run start`

-You also can visit the app [in this link!](https://trainee-program-final-project.vercel.app)
+You also can visit the app [in this link!](https://movies-app.vercel.app)